 Should I visit my student while he/she is abroad?

 Study abroad is an important opportunity for your student to gain new educational and life experience.
 Visiting your student while they are abroad can be an exciting and interesting role reversal, as your student becomes your guide and teacher.
 We do, however, discourage parents from taking the initial trip abroad with students.
 It is important that students travel and settle into their new environment and culture on their own.
-If visiting your student while s/he is abroad is important to you, we encourage family and friends to visit students during academic breaks or after the end of the semester to minimize educational interruptions.
+If visiting your student while s/he is abroad is important to you, we encourage family and friends to visit students during academic breaks or after the end of the semester.
 Please note programs often will not allow guests on program excursions but some programs have prescribed "parent and family weekends".
 Your student will have more information on any restrictions or opportunities.

 The Office of International Education cannot offer advice about lodging, food, transportation, or other travel matters if you choose to visit your student's site.
 Please consult with a reputable travel agent or have your student scout out the possibilities for you.
 Your student will have better access to such information in addition to having excellent local resources (local families, host university staff, etc).